Skip to main content

 Jayro Cardoso from Dor Fantasma.

-K: This film definitely deserves attention.
-I was touched by this desperate love for music and how zealously the guys want to heal their wounded country.
-And I hope that this first festival they put up, with a 5 hour delay, has made a huge contribution to the rehabilitation of everyone present there.
-I wish you all peace!
+This film absolutely deserves attention.
+I was moved by the desperate love for music and by how zealously these people want to heal their wounded country.
+I hope that first festival, even with its five-hour delay, made a real contribution to the rehabilitation of everyone who was there.
+I wish them all peace.

 Angola Death Metal GIF